Dudeiebot/nvim/noob.md

-`Beginners advice, you dont need to know all these command just use the CALL AS A SERVICE (CAAS) model.` Code/use as you learn
+`Beginners advice, you dont need to know all these command just use the CALL AS A SERVICE (CAAS) model.`

+Code/use as you learn
 # Easy to go noob.md for the all over your vim/nvim

-So practically here I am giving all the most important guide and instead of spending time surfing around for a certain command, you can certainly check it here;
+So practically here I am giving all the most important guide and instead of spending time surfing around for a certain command, you can certainly check it here

-## The Get to do all CMD

 So get it right you can edit all the cmd to your desire taste but if you are using my setup here, then these will work and it is a good guide also

 ## NVIM_TREE